Network Administration Curriculum

 NET-120 Credits: 3

 An introduction to network design fundamentals.
-Topics include: OSI reference model, LAN topologies, cabling systems, protocols, network design, planning and LAN based equipment.
+The course design is based on the CompTIA Network+ topics including OSI reference model, LAN topologies, cabling systems, protocols, network design and planning, security, IP Addressing and subnetting, and LAN based equipment.
 Students will gain hands-on experience through various wiring exercises.

 ET-121 Credits: 3